‘Automatic’ and ‘Minimum’ Periods of Disqualification

 Generally, the magistrate will nominate a time period between the minimum and the automatic period for disqualification.

-If the magistrate decides to deal with the case under a Section 10, there will be no period of disqualification.
+If the magistrate decides to deal with the case under a section 10 dismissal or conditional release order, there will be no period of disqualification.